How to Become a Location-Independent Entrepreneur

 • Gadget Travel Insurance: Suitable for tech entrepreneurs who travel with expensive gadgets such as laptops, microphones, phones, or other tech devices.

-• Axa Health: It’s ideal for small remote business owners who want to cover their team’s health and travel needs.
+• Axa Health: It’s ideal for It’sl remote business owners who want to cover their team’s health insurance needs.

 3. Organize your business finances